 Jim Beam Signature Craft

 Bottled and released in 2015, this premium Bourbon from Jim Beam is barrel-aged for 12 years.
-And this extended time in the barrel helped this Jim Beam expression.
+This extended time in the barrel helped this Jim Beam expression.
 The small-batch release is full-bodied with a comparably complex flavor profile.

 The nose is typical with notes of cinnamon, vanilla, and oak.
 On the palate, you get a slightly more complex profile.
 Caramel, vanilla, spicy cinnamon, and oak dominate the taste.